 A Mayan Tale Retold

-A long time ago in the mountains and rain forests of Guatemala, there was a powerful Quiche leader named Cacique.
+Long ago in the mountains and rain forests of Guatemala, there was a powerful Quiche leader named Cacique.
 He longed for a son to succeed him and after many years Cacique’s wife bore him a baby boy named Quetzal, which means ‘beautiful’.

 “Your destiny has been decided, Quetzal.
 You will live forever.”